flybywiresim/fbw-userguide/docs/aircraft/a380x/index.md

 ??? info "Q: Will there be a performance calculator?"

-    We aim for the outmost accuracy with our projects, and as such we want to hold on making a performance calculator that could potentially provide bad data.

     We suggest using the (free) simBrief calculator for the time being, as it has been found to provide acceptable outputs for the current configuration of the A380X.

+    We might implement a performance calculator in the future, but it is not a priority at the moment.

 ??? info "Q: Will hardware and gear from the A32NX work on the A380X (e.g. FCU Hardware)?"